-When invertibilities are sold, the carrying amounts of those inventions are recognised as an expense in the period in which the million devices are indiced.
-The amount of any write-down of inventories to not examinate values or current replacement cost and all bases of inventories are recognised as an expense in the period the write-down or loss occurs.
-The amount of any investigation of any write-down of inventories, unlarge from an increase in not invalidate value or current replacement cost, proceedings of any write-down of inventories, unlarge from an increase in not invalidate value or current replacement cost, proceedings of any write-down of inventories are compared on the main terms in the period in which the revealed occurs.
+When inventories are sold, the carrying amounts of those inventories are recognised as an expense in the period in which the related revenue is recognised.
+If there is no related revenue, the expenses are recognised when the goods are distributed, or related services are rendered.
+The amount of any write-down of inventories to net realisable value or current replacement cost and all losses of inventories are recognised as an expense in the period the write-down or loss occurs.
+The amount of any reversal of any write-down of inventories, arising from an increase in net realisable value or current replacement cost, are recognised as a reduction in the amount of inventories recognised as an expense in the period in which the reversal occurs.

-1.12 Cash and cash equivalents Cash comprises cash on hand and demand deposits.
+1.12 Cash and cash equivalents

+Cash comprises cash on hand and demand deposits.

-Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an imignificant risk of changes in value.
+Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.